 Perhaps you have heard the proverb: experience is the best teacher.
 Experiential learning, or learning by doing, is a common teaching methodology at many US universities.
-For international students studying for a bachelor’s degree, experiential learning may be different from the educational styles popular back home, such as lecture or memorization.
+For international students studying for a bachelor’s degree, this type of instruction may be different from the educational styles popular back home, such as lecture or memorization.
 If the idea of learning by doing makes you nervous, don’t worry.
-Not only can experiential learning be fun, but it can give you an advantage when pursuing a career after college.
+Not only can hands-on learning be fun, but it can give you an advantage when pursuing a career after college.

 What Is Experiential Learning?

-Experiential learning activities at US universities include workshops, community service, internships, real-life simulations, group projects, and more.
-Experiential learning gives students the kind of valuable real-world insight that increases understanding on a given subject, looks good on resumes, and can help graduates land their first jobs in their chosen fields of study.
+Such activities at US universities can include workshops, community service, internships, real-life simulations, and group projects.
+This type of instruction gives students valuable real-world insights that increase understanding on a given subject, look good on resumes, and can help graduates land their first jobs in their chosen fields of study.

 Which Majors Use Experiential Learning?